The Imperial Pilgrimage Routes of Japan

 Day 7: Koguchi to Nachi Katsuura

-After exploring Hayatama Taisha, we’ll continue to Nachi-san, an area encompassing the last of the three Grand Shrines: Nachi Taisha, the Buddhist temple of Seignato-ji, and Nachi Waterfall.
+Today we’ll visit Nachisan sanctuary, an area encompassing Kumano Nachi Taisha, the second of the three Grand Shrines that make up the Kumano Sanzan, the Buddhist temple of Seignato-ji, and Nachi Waterfall.
 A traditional approach to the shrine is by the Daimonzaka, or “Great Gate Slope”.
 This atmospheric, broad cobblestone path climbs 267 stairs through an ancient cedar and camphor forest to reach the shrine.
-Our day will end in the oceanside town of Katsuura.
+After exploring the area, our day will end with a transfer to the oceanside town of Katsuura.

-Day 8: Nachi Katsuura to Yoshino
+Day 8: Nachi Katsuura to Dorogawa Onsen

-Day 9: Yoshino to Asuka
+Day 9: Dorogawa to Tawaramoto

-Day 10: Asuka to Narai
+Day 10: Miwa to Nara

 Today we’ll hike a section of the Yamanobe-no-Michi Trail.
 The trail runs north and south along the eastern edge of the Nara Basin and was once part of the Shinkiado, Japan's oldest road, according to written records dating back 1,000 years.
 After a short transfer, we’ll begin the hike at Miwa Shrine.
 As it winds through the countryside the trail is dotted with temples, shrines, cafes, fruit stands, and small hamlets.
 Our walk ends at Isonokami Jingu Shrine from where we’ll transfer to our hotel in Nara.